The moment he heard about the ice fall on Mount Everest, Mingma T. Sherpa got on the phone to find out if his brother was among the victims.

 Mingma spent several years as a climbing and trekking guide in Nepal before moving to Washington in 2006, part of a small Sherpa community drawn by the Northwest’s climbing culture.

-He’s been to Everest base camp more than 200 times.
-And though he didn’t guide climbers up Everest, he knows what the job entails.
+He’s summited Everest and guided groups high on the mountain and to base camp more than 200 times, so he knows what the job entails.

 “The Sherpas take all the ropes, they fix all the ladders in the ice fall, they do everything to help the climbers.”